OUGC-Network/OUGC-Thread-Contributors/README.md

 ## 🚀 About <a name = "about"></a>

 OUGC Thread Contributors is a MyBB plugin designed to enhance user engagement and provide a comprehensive overview of thread participants.
 With this simple plugin, users can easily access a list of contributors who have posted or commented within a thread.
-The list ensures an accurate representation of participant involvement, fostering greater interaction and community engagement
+The list ensures an accurate representation of participant involvement, fostering greater interaction and community engagement.

 [Go up to Table of Contents](#table_of_contents)